EmmanuelNiyonshuti/AirBnB_clone/README.md

 This command-line interpreter acts as the frontend of the web app, allowing users to interact with the backend developed using Python's object-oriented programming (OOP) paradigm.

-Some of the available commands include:
+for now some of the available commands includes:

 - show
 - create
 - update
-- destroy
-- count

 Additionally, the following actions can be performed as part of the command-line interpreter's implementation, coupled with the backend and file storage system:

 - Creating new objects (e.g., a new User or a new Place)
 - Retrieving an object from a file, a database, etc.
-- Performing operations on objects (count, compute stats, etc.)
-- Updating attributes of an object
 - Destroying an object

 ## Getting Started